tanjuanhe/GettingandCleaningDataCourseProject/README.md

 This script uses the "data.table" package.

-The script should be with the working directory set to be the folder containing the UCI HAR dataset's "README", "activity_labels", "features", and "features_info" files, as well as the "test" and "train" folders i.e. the "UCI HAR Dataset" folder that can be downlowded from [here](http://archive.ics.uci.edu/ml/machine-learning-databases/00240/)
+The script should be run with the working directory set to be the folder containing the UCI HAR dataset's "README", "activity_labels", "features", and "features_info" files, as well as the "test" and "train" folders i.e. the "UCI HAR Dataset" folder that can be downlowded from [here](http://archive.ics.uci.edu/ml/machine-learning-databases/00240/)